kendonB/Caster/docs/readthedocs/Rule_Construction/Intro_Into_Rules_and_Grammars.md

 Common Examples of different context:

 - **Global** the rules are available everywhere all the time on the computer.
-Collectively they are a global grammars.
+Collectively they form a global grammar.
 - **Application** specific rules are only available to a specific application or set of applications.
 For instance the Firefox application might have a rule that allows you to switch between tabs by voice.
 Through a Firefox extension you may have a separate rule that controls the extension.
 Collectively both rules are the Firefox grammar because they share the same context.

 This seems very complex, by and large you'll be working with `rules` as Caster creates and manages the grammars for you.